 You definitely shouldn’t hibernate till the cherry blossoms bloom though, (no matter how tempting it is).
-There’s plenty of cold weather activities and interesting places to visit in Korea during winter, so throw on your long padding coat and vogmask and venture forth bravely into the frostiest of Korea’s seasons.
+There’s plenty of cold weather activities and interesting places to visit in Korea during winter, so throw on your long padding coat and venture forth bravely into the frostiest of Korea’s seasons.

 Jump to what you want.

 - 1 Winter in Korea: What to Expect